 The Woman Who Started Save the Children

-A few years later at the 1924 League of Nations convention in Geneva, Eglantyne presented a Declaration of the Rights of the Child to leaders from around the world.
-Written by her, this short but clear document asserted what she believed were the human rights of every child.
-Stressing the need to especially remember “forgotten” children, the rights she called for read, “the child that is hungry must be fed, the child that is sick must be nursed, the child that is backward must be helped, the delinquent child must be reclaimed, and the orphan and the waif must be sheltered...”
+She made the world see that children have rights.
+In 1924, Eglantyne attended the 1924 League of Nations convention in Geneva.
+There, she presented her Declaration of the Rights of the Child to world leaders – asserting that every child had human rights.
+“The child that is hungry must be fed, the child that is sick must be nursed, the child that is backward must be helped, the delinquent child must be reclaimed, and the orphan and the waif must be sheltered...”
 The declaration was adopted a year later and adopted in an extended form by the United Nations in 1959.
 The declaration later inspired the 1989 UN Convention on the Rights of the Child, a landmark human rights treaty.1

 In 1932, a group of Americans were inspired by Eglantyne, and established Save the Children in the U.S. They helped struggling families in Appalachia during the Great Depression, bringing them clothes, food, books and shoes.
 And in schools, they served hot lunches and built playgrounds.
 Today, Save the Children offers programs in 30 states.

 She’s still fighting – because we’re still fighting

 • We lead the world in protecting children in conflict and war zones – identifying their needs, advocating for their safety and delivering support

 • Since 1990, we’ve cut the number of children dying before age 5 by over half.